shakfu/cynn/README.md

 - You prefer list-based layer specification: `FannNetwork([2, 4, 3, 1])`
 - You want settable learning parameters
 - Memory efficiency is important (float32 uses less memory than float64)

-**Use FannNetworkDouble when:**

-- You need everything FannNetwork offers but with higher precision
-- Numerical stability is critical (deep networks, long training sessions)
-- You're working primarily with NumPy arrays (which default to float64)
-- You need to minimize accumulation of floating-point errors
-- You're comparing results with other float64-based implementations
-- The extra memory cost (2x per weight) is acceptable

 **Use CNNNetwork when:**